-Port Mirror Status Mirroring Port/ Traffic passing through the mirrored ports is mirrored to the mirroring port Mirrored Ports Mirroring Port/ Mirrored Ports Mirrored ModeSelect the mirrored mode according to your needs.Ingress: With this option enabled, only the packets received by the mirrored ports are copied to the mirroring port.Egress: With this option enabled, only the packets sent by the mirrored ports are copied to the mirroring port.Both: With this option enabled, the packets both sent and received by the mirrored ports are copied to the mirroring port.
-Mirrored Mode
+Port Mirror Status Enable or disable the port mirror feature globally.
+Mirroring Port/ Mirrored Ports Traffic passing through the mirrored ports is mirrored to the mirroring port.
+Mirrored Mode Select the mirrored mode according to your needs.
+Ingress: With this option enabled, only the packets received by the mirrored ports are copied to the mirroring port.
+Egress: With this option enabled, only the packets sent by the mirrored ports are copied to the mirroring port.
+Both : With this option enabled, the packets both sent and received by the mirrored ports are copied to the mirroring port.

-For TL-SG1016DE/ TL-SG1024DE/ TL-SG1016PE
+■ For TL-SG116E/TL-SG1016DE/TL-SG1024DE/TL-SG1016PE/TL-SG1218MPE